MicrosoftDocs/sql-docs/docs/dea/database-experimentation-assistant-configure-replay.md

 # Configure replay for Database Experimentation Assistant

-Database Experimentation Assistant uses the Distributed Replay tools from the SQL Server installation.
+Database Experimentation Assistant uses the Distributed Replay tools from the SQL Server installation to replay a captured trace against an upgraded test environment.
 We recommend doing a test run with a small trace file before doing a full replay to make sure proper replay of queries.

 ## Distributed Replay requirements